Highlights

 Eisenberg Award

 CISNET has been awarded the 2020 Society for Medical Decision Making (SMDM)’s John M. Eisenberg Award for Practical Application of Medical Decision Making Research.
-This award recognizes an individual or organization that has demonstrated sustained leadership in translating medical decision making research into practice, and that has taken exceptional steps to communicate the principles and/or substantive findings of medical decision making research to policy makers, to clinical decision makers, and to the general public.
+This award recognizes an individual or organization that has demonstrated sustained leadership in translating medical decision making research into practice, and that has taken exceptional steps to communicate the principles and/or substantive findings of medical decision making research to the cancer community including to clinical decision makers and the general public.